Resource Library

 With preventive care, you can maintain the strength and health of your tooth enamel and proactively avoid damage.
 Making sure your teeth are receiving sufficient fluoride for optimal resilience is a key preventive action you can take.

-Use fluoride toothpaste and opt for supplemental fluoride treatments at your dentist’s office if needed.
+Use fluoride toothpaste and choose supplemental fluoride treatments at your dentist’s office if needed.
 These actions should be paired with other preventive measures, such as avoiding overly acidic foods, eating a healthy and balanced diet, and practicing regular oral hygiene habits (including regular brushing and flossing).

 2. Restoration: Remineralization

-Minor damage to the enamel can be restored with remineralization treatments.
-Remineralizing toothpastes and applicants can help replenish your tooth enamel with calcium and essential minerals.
+Minor damaged tooth enamel can be restored with remineralization treatments.
+Remineralizing toothpaste and applicants can help replenish your tooth enamel with calcium and essential minerals.
 These treatments can typically be performed at home.

 3. Repair: Dental Bonding

-If damage to your tooth enamel is too advanced for restorative measures to be effective, treatments to repair enamel will be recommended.
-One treatment option is repairing tooth enamel with dental bonding.
+If damage to your tooth enamel is too advanced for restorative measures to be effective, tooth enamel repair will be recommended.
+One treatment option is dental bonding.
 Dental bonding involves applying a dental resin to the tooth surface to protect damaged areas and restore the intact surface.

 4. Repair: Veneers

 Enamel damage is usually experienced on the front of your teeth.
-If the outward facing area of your teeth have experienced a serious degree of damage, porcelain veneers can replace the enamel.
+If the outward-facing area of your teeth has experienced a serious degree of damage, porcelain veneers can replace the enamel.

 5. Repair: Crowns

 In the most severe cases of enamel damage, the affected teeth can be fitted with dental crowns, which cover the entire surface of the tooth.
-This protects the interior of the tooth, and is often recommended in cases where damage is not limited to the front of the teeth.
+This tooth enamel repair option protects the interior of the tooth and is often recommended in cases where damage is not limited to the front of the teeth.

-Whatever stage of treatment you need—preventive care, restorative care, or treatments to repair tooth enamel—our team of dentists at Penn Dental Family Practice can provide you with the most effective care available.
-To learn more about tooth enamel treatments or to schedule an appointment, contact Penn Dental Family Practice today, (215) 898-PDFP.
+Then, whatever stage of treatment you need—preventive care, restorative care, or treatments to repair damaged tooth enamel—you can be confident our team of dentists at Penn Dental Family Practice can provide you with the most effective care available for tooth enamel loss.
+To learn more about how to repair tooth enamel, schedule an appointment or contact PDFP today at (215) 898-PDFP (7337).